seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 | `catalysts.json` | 11 | `021dd2c90dc395240c0b0c3dbae40426` |
 | `bench/exhaustion-calibration.txt` | 175 | `3b8730b254467c9df4c0a845a0f3cfb3` |

-**The calibration record is a fingerprinted file, unlike every other bench artifact.** Since TZ-14 it is one of exactly two places `DAY_RANGE_ABNORMAL = 1.39` exists, and gate step 12 compares the two on every push (inv.
-46); a number whose provenance file can drift unnoticed is pinned to nothing.
-Both directions were proven red before the gate was trusted: a deleted record and a source constant moved to `1.40` each exit non-zero naming exactly what disagreed.
+The calibration record is fingerprinted, unlike every other bench artifact, because it is one of exactly two places `DAY_RANGE_ABNORMAL = 1.39` exists and gate step 12 compares the two on every push (inv.
+46).

 Gate at this revision: `bench.yml`, **12 steps, 1 250 677 checks**, green on the
 hosted runner (run `32780919062`, head `c8be42b`, all 12 steps `success`).
 The number is a sum of per-comparison counters (inv.
-43), not an estimate.
-TZ-15 moved exactly one step: 12 (`exhaustion_bench.js`) 220 534 → 220 598, **+64**, term by
+43), never an estimate, and every delta between revisions is attributed term by term.
+TZ-15 moved exactly one step:
+12 (`exhaustion_bench.js`) 220 534 → 220 598, **+64**, one new section `caption`
-term — one section that did not exist, `caption`, decomposing as preamble 2, scope 16 (M5), denial scan 14 (M1), what-remains-true 14 (M2), inv.
-20 sites 7 (M3),
-negative control 11 (M4).
-All fourteen pre-existing counters of that bench are unmoved — `identity` 200 002, `nulls` 20 027, `quorum` 65, `venue` 25, `banner` 52,
-`stress` 51, `inert` 120, `purity` 36, `control` 1, `wiring` 31, `record` 8,
-`threshold` 24, `live` 38, `surfaces` 54 — and so are steps 1–11, which for a
-change touching one display string, one comment and one bench is the required result rather than a pleasant one.
+(M1–M5); all fourteen pre-existing counters of that bench and all of steps 1–11 are unmoved, which for a change touching one display string, one comment and one bench is the required result rather than a pleasant one.

-**Step 7's count moves with verdict CONTENT, not only with control volume.**
-`journal_bench.js` counts numeric leaves of the records it writes, and a verdict that returns before geometry writes no `geo` object; symmetric stress (§3.12 Layer 0) therefore removed 2 921 leaves without removing a single control.
-The total stays one sum — inv.
-43 already requires any delta to be explained term by term — but a fall in step 7 is attributed, never assumed benign, because a defect that nulls a field lowers it identically. **TZ-13, TZ-14 and TZ-15 have all held it at 691 109**, and that is a statement rather than an absence: two changes that put a list-wide measure on the screen and one that rewrote the sentence describing it moved no verdict, which is the whole-board differ's finding read from the other side.
+**Step 7 (`journal_bench.js`) moves with verdict CONTENT, not only with control volume.** It counts numeric leaves of the records it writes, and a verdict that returns before geometry writes no `geo` object, so a change in verdicts moves it without moving a single control.
+A fall in step 7 is attributed, never assumed benign, because a defect that nulls a field lowers it identically.
+Held at **691 109** through TZ-13, TZ-14 and TZ-15.

-**A TZ has executed if and only if `CryptoReports/` holds a report with its number.** `CryptoTZ/TZ-03-report-delivery.md` has no report and never ran: it was declared dead by TZ-04 and is retained as evidence, not as a pending task.

 ---